DRT2034/DRT2034.github.io/_posts/2025-11-13-Senseo_Electricity_Part1.markdown

 ---
 layout: post
-title:  "Senseo Basic Electricity 1: Electrons"
+title:  "Senseo Basic Electricity 1"
 date:   2025-11-13 06:43:21 +0200
 categories: Opinion
 published: true
 ---

 Electricity is the most straightforward element, but essentially I could write a post on this topic in and of itself, purely for considering where it comes from and how to go from nothing to something.

+## Electrons

 At its base, electricity is just moving electrons, which are negative electrically charged (as opposed to positive ones called protons) pieces of matter that are fundamental in the universe.
 These pieces of matter have likely existed since the big bang, and make up parts of the atom, which are the building blocks of everything around us, from hair, plastic, air all the way to our own human cells.